Subscribe to our newsletter for news and updates on events:

 We also have a list of organizations and volunteering opportunities for tornado relief on our website.

-We will be communicating as often as needed to make sure you’re updated on our plans.
-Please check our website and social media and sign up for our weekly email newsletter at the bottom of our website home page.
+We will continue to communicate on this page as often as needed to make sure you’re updated on our plans.
+Please also sign up for our weekly email newsletter at the bottom of our website home page.

 Be safe and stay healthy, Journey.
-We love you all and look forward to meeting with you online this Sunday.
+We love you all and look forward to connecting with you in new ways during this time.
 Please let me know if you have any questions or need to talk further.

 If you have been affected and need help, please email Sam Barnhart, our care pastor.